All Procedures

 • Dry Eyes

-• Ectropion or whitish reveal on the lower eyelid
+• Ectropion or persistent “whitish reveal” of the lower eyelid

 • Asymmetry